yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 \end{align*}
 $$

-Therefore, for every $$(s, a, r, s')$$ action tuple in our replay buffer we minimize the the discrepancy between the $$Q$$ value predicted directly from the neural network and the $$Q$$ value constructed from the subsequent reward and maximum $$Q$$ value of the resultant state, if the state is non-terminal.
+Therefore, for every $$(s, a, r, s')$$ action tuple in our replay buffer we minimize the discrepancy between the $$Q$$ value predicted directly from the neural network and the $$Q$$ value constructed from the subsequent reward and maximum $$Q$$ value of the resultant state, if the state is non-terminal.
 If the state is terminal, then the expect $$Q$$ value should just be the reward.
 I used MSE(mean square error) as a loss function.
 This can be implemented in Keras below

 ``` python